Green beer flows on St. Patty’s Day. But a different kind of green beer, sustainable beer, is a much larger trend in the brewing industry.

 The Financial Crisis hit just as the idea of Solar Breweries started to gain momentum.
 That meant 0 solar breweries in 2009.

-But the solar beer trend really started taking off in 2010 and reached the peak of installations in 2015.
+But the solar powered breweries trend really started taking off in 2010 and reached the peak of installations in 2015.

 Let’s give some kudos and highlight the companies that embraced solar early and went out of their way to do the right thing.